Advantages of granite in Metrology is multi-fold. Granite is the best material for providing an accurate surface reference in Metrology.

 PROPERTIES OF GRANITE

-As a material for metrology aids granite, is a very hard natural igneous rock formation of visibly crystalline texture formed essentially of quartz and orthoclase / microcline.
-Due to its high quartz content provides greater resistance to wear and damage.
-Its anti-glare property results in less eyestrain for the person using the plates.
-Due to its hardness and wear qualities, non denting property, smoother action, greater precision, low maintenance cost, granite is used often for manufacturing of Surface plates, measuring prisms, guideways of precision instruments and other metrology aids.
+As a material for Metrology, granite is a very hard natural igneous rock formation of visibly crystalline texture, formed essentially of quartz and orthoclase/microcline.
+Due to its high quartz content, granite provides greater resistance to wear and damage.
+Its anti-glare property results in less eyestrain for the person using the products.
+Due to its hardness and wear qualities, non-denting property, smoother action, greater precision, and, low maintenance cost, granite is used often for manufacturing of DImensional Metrology Reference equipment like surface plates, measuring prisms, guideways of precision instruments and other metrology aids.

 ADVANTAGES OF GRANITE IN METROLOGY

 - High degree of hardness (High quartz- high hardness)

 - Low heat conductance

 - Low temp sensitivity